How do Machine Learning Models Change?: METHODOLOGY

 To address RQ3.1, we replicate the analysis methodology used in RQ1.1.
 This involves constructing time-series graphs to visualize the distribution and evolution of release types over time.
 We calculate the proportion of each release type on a quarterly basis and plot these proportions to identify trends and patterns in release activities.

 For RQ3.2, we employ the same analytical methods as in RQ1.2 to examine how project characteristics influence release types.
 This includes calculating correlations between various project characteristics (e.g., model size, time since creation, collaboration intensity) and the frequency of different release types.
 We analyze the distribution of release types across different project phases (Initial, Early, Mid, Late) to understand how release patterns change as projects mature.
 Additionally, we examine how release types vary across different model size categories (Small, Medium, Large, Very Large) to determine the impact of project scale on release practices.
-We also investigate the relationship between release types and the time between releases, categorizing intervals into distinct groups ($<$1 month, 1 month - 3 months, 3 months - 6 months, $>$6 months).
-Heatmaps are created to show the distribution of release types across different categorical variables like domain.
+We also investigate the relationship between release types and the time between releases, using the same time interval categories as defined for commits ($<$1 hour, 1 hour - 1 day, 1 day - 1 week, $>$1 week) to allow for comparable analysis of temporal patterns in release activities.

-For RQ3.3, we use the same methodology as in RQ2.1 to analyze the patterns in release sequences.
+For RQ3.3, we use the same methodology as in RQ2.1 to analyze the patterns in release sequences using the 202-model dataset.
 We learn a 2-time step DBN to model the dependencies between different release types over time.
 This involves calculating the probability of each release type in two consecutive time steps to identify temporal dependencies.
 Additionally, we run queries to determine how these dependencies are influenced by other characteristics such as time between releases, release size, collaboration intensity, and model popularity.

-For RQ3.4, we focus on the detailed metadata differences of releases from the subset of 27 models.
-This involves extracting and analyzing the differences in metadata keys (e.g., parameter names, tensor shapes, data types, total parameters, optimizer states, mean values, nested structures) between successive releases.
+For RQ3.4, we focus on the detailed metadata differences of releases from the subset of 28 models.
+This involves extracting and analyzing the differences in metadata keys (e.g., parameter names, tensor shapes, data types, total parameters, optimizer states, mean values, nested structures) between successive releases by parsing the model files.
 We calculate the distribution of these differences to understand how model parameters and configurations change over time.